guigovedovato/studies/Python/IoT/README.md

 # Python

-In this session, we have studies on internet of things
+In this session, there are studies on internet of things

 ## Techs, Frameworks & Libraries